Hangal: Jain temple at the fort

 The Jain temple in the Hangal fort is located on the premises of the department of horticulture.
 It dates to 1150 AD.
 The temple in the Hoysala style is beautifully decorated but there is need of conservation and restoration.
 The temple was built on a stepped plan.
 It had an open hall and sanctuary, now in ruins.
 The sculptural decoration included flowers, garlands, torana, animals, birds and deities.
 It was especially elaborate in the upper portion of the walls.
 The temple walls are also decorated with thin pilasters.
 The open hall has lathe turned pillars.

+Lord Sarahunaath Temple

+Lord Sarahunaath temple in the Suraleshwara near Hangal.

 Veerabhadra Temple

 The Veerabhadra temple is also located at the Hangal fort.
 Although highly decorated, it is in need of restoration work.

 Billeshwara Temple

 The Billeshwara temple is in the Hoysala style.
 This temple has elaborately carved jambs on the doorframe of the garbhagudi.
 At the bottom of each side, there are five carved figures.
 Manmatha is in the central projection.
 Rati is at his side.
 Daksha (the goat headed deity) is also present and all are flanked by attendants.
 The temple has a sanctuary face which is incomplete.
 The temple outer walls are decorated with designs of temple towers and carved diamond shaped depressions.
 The square panels show carved serpents with intertwined tails, animals, musicians, and foliage.